rayjanwilson/meetup-workshop/README.md

-# Part 3
+# Part 4

-Awesome work so far!
-Now its time to see if we can read the `.git/config` file so that we can configure the github api to clone/merge from the repo.

-Some big changes here from part 2:
+Some big changes from part 3:
- * introduction of store to control application state
- * more prompts added
- * menu selection added
+  * Added the rest of the functions that get the pull request, run tests, etc

 # Exercise

-* Complete function `getConfig`
-  * Retrieve the url under `[remote "origin"]`
+* Complete the following functions:
-  * Get the user name and the owner name
-  * Resolve the promise with a shape that matches `{ owner, repo}`
+  * `runTests`
+  * `askForMerge`

+The app will be complete!

+You can see the finished product here: https://github.com/MattMcFarland/pr-chief